laithsakka/Grafter/README.md

 This section includes the basic steps to get the VM machine running and to run grafter.
-If you want to build Grafter from scratch on your own machine, you can follow the steps in the extras.
+If you want to build Grafter from scratch on your own machine, you can follow the steps in the extras section at the end of the document.

 ### Steps for setting up the virtual machine
 1. Install virtual box from https://www.virtualbox.org/wiki/Downloads.